Possum (Trichosurus vulpecular) Photo: DoC.

 Leg-hold traps have a long history of being very effective at catching possums for both control and the fur trade.
 Leg hold traps with serrated jaws and large traps with unpadded jaws are now banned.
 Also as protection for cats, no leg-hold trap may be set within 150 metres of a dwelling without permission from the occupier.

-For up to date changes to laws concerned with the use of leg-hold traps please check the animal welfare section on the Ministry of Agriculture and Forestry Biosecurity NZ website:
+For up to date changes to laws concerned with the use of leg-hold traps please check the animal welfare section on the Ministry for Primary Industries website:

 With any live capture trap there is a legal obligation to check it within 12 hours of daylight each day.
 New possum traps are in constant development including self-setting and multiple-kill traps.
 For any news on new traps contact the Northland Regional Council.